Estimate Time4 min

 Using debit cards internationally

-Taking money out of an ATM in a foreign country typically incurs a fee from both the local bank that owns the ATM and your bank at home.
-So, researching when and how you will be charged fees can pay off.
-That's because some debit card providers don't charge fees for using foreign ATMs—and a few may even reimburse fees charged by the foreign bank.
+Taking money out of an ATM in a foreign country typically incurs a fee from the local bank that owns the ATM and your bank at home.
+Researching when and how you will be charged fees can be helpful because some debit card providers don't charge fees for using foreign ATMs—and a few may reimburse fees charged by the foreign bank.
 Planning withdrawals in advance can help you minimize any fees that could be charged.

 Planning your withdrawals can help reduce the number of fees you may run into.
 Some debit card providers don't charge fees for using foreign ATMs--and a few may even reimburse fees charged by the foreign bank.